-• Commissions paid to nonemployee salespersons that are

-subject to repayment but not repaid during the calendar year.

-• A fee paid to a nonemployee, including an independent contractor, or travel reimbursement for which the nonemployee did not account to the payer, if the fee and reimbursement total at least \$600.
+- Commissions paid to nonemployee salespersons that are - subject to repayment but not repaid during the calendar year.A fee paid to a nonemployee, including an independent did not account to the payer, if the fee and reimbursement total at least \$600.
 To help you determine whether someone is an independent contractor or an employee, see Pub.
 15-A.